For Kids Ages 9 to 11: Dealing with Diabetes

 Like food and insulin, being active can help you manage your blood sugar.
 Activity, such as playing sports or riding a bike, can help keep your blood sugar from getting too high.
 But too much activity can sometimes make your blood sugar fall too low.
 That’s why it’s important to check your blood sugar more often when you are active.
 You may also need to adjust how much insulin you take when you are active.
 Your diabetes team can tell you how.
-NOTE: Don’t inject insulin into a muscle, like your leg, right before you start an activity.
-The insulin will absorb too quickly.

 Your Friends Can Help

 You don’t have to talk about diabetes with anyone unless you want to.
 But your friends might have questions.
 Try not to get mad, even if their questions seem silly.
 Before you had diabetes, you probably didn’t know much about it either.
 Many kids find that telling their friends about their diabetes can help.
 Your true friends are the ones who support you in taking care of yourself.
 If your friends know about your diabetes, they can act as your “backup” detectives.
 They can learn the signs of low blood sugar.
 Then, if you are acting “low,” they can get an adult to help.